dsi-clinic/the-clinic/README.md

 This section contains information on important logistics and contact information for the clinic.

 ## Application Information

-Students must apply to take the Data Science Clinic.
-An information session is held a few weeks before the start of each quarter which describes the application process as well as the available projects.

-For more information on the application process including dates for upcoming information sessions, please go [here](https://sites.google.com/uchicago.edu/dsclinic).
+In order to enroll in the class, students must first submit an application and be matched with a project.
+The application requires a resume or CV, short statement of interest, and self-assessment of technical skills.
+Students are asked to rank their preferences for project placement.

+Applications for Winter 2025 will open on November 21, 2024 at 2pm and will close on December 1, 2024 at 11:59pm.
+A link to the application will be posted here when the application opens.

+## Information Session
+An information session for Winter 2025 will be held on November 21, 2024 at 2pm on Zoom.
+During this session, clinic leadership will discuss the logistics of the class and upcoming projects for Winter 2025.

+Register for the information session [here](https://uchicago.zoom.us/meeting/register/tJEqcuqqrzoiE9LHKXPFVBl9JH_kF7_BUUUM).

+## Project Information
+Project descriptions for Winter 2025 will be released at the upcoming information session.

 ## Meeting times / Simultaneous Enrollment